Cavendish experiment: The experiment

 Cavendish's equipment was remarkably sensitive for its time.
 The force involved in twisting the torsion balance was very small, 1.74e-7 N, (the weight of only 0.0177 milligrams) or about 1/50,000,000 of the weight of the small balls.
 To prevent air currents and temperature changes from interfering with the measurements, Cavendish placed the entire apparatus in a mahogany box about 1.98 meters wide, 1.27 meters tall, and 14 cm thick, all in a closed shed on his estate.
 Through two holes in the walls of the shed, Cavendish used telescopes to observe the movement of the torsion balance's horizontal rod.
-The key observable was of course the deflection of the torsion balance rod, which Cavendish measured to be about 0.16" (or only 0.03" for the stiffer wire used mostly).
+The key observable was the deflection of the torsion balance rod, which Cavendish measured to be about 0.16 degrees (or only 0.03 degrees for the stiffer wire used mostly).
 Cavendish was able to measure this small deflection to an accuracy of better than 0.01 in using vernier scales on the ends of the rod.

 The accuracy of Cavendish's result was not exceeded until C. V. Boys' experiment in 1895.
 In time, Michell's torsion balance became the dominant technique for measuring the gravitational constant (G) and most contemporary measurements still use variations of it.

 Cavendish's result provided additional evidence for a planetary core made of metal, an idea first proposed by Charles Hutton based on his analysis of the 1774 Schiehallion experiment.
 Cavendish's result of 5.4 g·cm^{−3}, 23% bigger than Hutton's, is close to 80% of the density of liquid iron, and 80% higher than the density of the Earth's outer crust, suggesting the existence of a dense iron core.